zanderchase/dagchain/README.md

 3. Install dependencies: `pip install -r requirements.txt`
 4. Set OPENAI_API_KEY environment variable `export OPENAI_API_KEY={YOUR_API_KEY}`
 5. Run `dagster dev -f main.py` and navigate to http://127.0.0.1:3000/ to view the dag jobs you have created.
-6. run.py's default is to store the output to a local vectorstore .pkl file.
+6. main.py's default is to store the output to a local vectorstore .pkl file.
 See alternative storage options below.

-For testing I have set up two dags in the dag folder that leverage common loading logic.
-To add a new loader run simply create a new file with a dagster job and add to the run.py folder.
+In the examples/main.py file I have set up two dags that leverage common loading logic.
+To add a new loader run simply create new document loader and set it up in the examples/main.py file using dagchain.
    i.
-You can use any Langchain [Document Loaders](https://langchain.readthedocs.io/en/latest/modules/document_loaders.html) to load your own data into a vectorstore.
+You can use any Langchain [Document Loaders](https://langchain.readthedocs.io/en/latest/modules/document_loaders.html) to load your own data.

 ## Storage